Your E-mail Address

 Bangkok Shrines reflect a rich variety of deities, Brahma, Ganesha, Kuan Yin, Kuan Yu dating back for centuries, a legacy of the Indian scholars who introduced Buddhism to Thailand and early Chinese immigrants.

 The worship of these deities is inextricably linked with the practice of Buddhism in everyday life.
-The reputation of some of these shrines has even drawn foreign worshippers to the city.

 Hindu Shrines